apecloud/kubeblocks/docs/user_docs/api-reference/addon.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Selects a key of a ConfigMap item list, the value of ConfigMap can be
+<p>Selects a key of a ConfigMap item list.
+The value of ConfigMap can be
-a JSON or YAML string content, use key name with &ldquo;.json&rdquo; or &ldquo;.yaml&rdquo; or &ldquo;.yml&rdquo;
+a JSON or YAML string content.
+Use a key name with &ldquo;.json&rdquo; or &ldquo;.yaml&rdquo; or &ldquo;.yml&rdquo;
-extension name to specify content type.</p>
+extension name to specify a content type.</p>
 </td>
 </tr>
 <tr>